-A student receiving a grade of less than C in any course, may, in the discretion of the instructor, take a re-examination therein, for the purpose of raising such grade, the grade received on such re-examination to be substituted for the original grade received, except with respect to eligibility for scholarship honors, and prizes.
+A student receiving a grade of less than C in any course, may, in the discretion of the instructor, take a re-examination therein, for the purpose of raising such grade, the grade received on such re-examination to be substituted for the original grade received, except with respect to eligibility for scholarship honors and prizes.
 Such re-examination, unless special permission is obtained from the Dean to the contrary, must be taken either at the next regular examination given in such course, or at the next deficiency examination period.
 Deficiency examinations are held prior to the opening of the school session in September of each year.
-Not more than one re-examination may be taken in any one course; if a student is not successful in raising his grade thereon, he may do so thereof, including attendance and examinations.
+Not more than one re-examination may be taken in any one course; if a student is not successful in raising his grade thereon, he may do so thereafter only by repeating such course and meeting all requirements thereof, including attendance and examinations.